illsk1lls/Win-11-Download-Prep-Tool/README.md

 again within 24hrs.
 And of course the ISO! ;) If it does not complete, the partial downloaded files and links will remain in ProgramData and be referenced the next time the script is run.

 Windows 7 not supported due to powershell limitations, a requirement for MS link generation.
-Win 8+ supported.
+Win 8+ with latest .NET updates supported.